nobnak/Igarashi09/README.md

 Igarashi09
 ==========
-An implementation [Igarashi 2009] in SciPy.
+An implementation of [Igarashi 2009] in SciPy.

 # References